catvusa/radio-manager/README.md

 # Radio Manager
 (2020) A Wordpress plugin for managing your own custom web radios.

-1. Install all dependencies
+At first, install all dependencies:

 ```
 composer install
 ```

-2. Insert the plugin into the website.
+At second, insert the plugin into the website.